-Moorooka State School uses the Australian Student Wellbeing Framework to promote positive relationships and the wellbeing of all students, staff and visitors at the school.
+Moorooka State School uses the Berry Street Education resources, the 6 Levels of Engagement and Bullying No Way resources to promote positive relationships and the wellbeing of all students, staff and visitors at the school.

 Our staff know student learning is optimised when they feel connected to others and experience safe and trusting relationships.
 Students who feel secure are more likely to be active participants in their learning and to achieve better physical, emotional, social and educational outcomes.

 Teachers who feel valued and supported are more likely to engage positively with students and build stronger connections within the school community.
 Parents who are positively engaged with their child's education leads to improved student self-esteem, attendance and behaviour at school.

-Enhancing the wellbeing of students and their educators delivers overall long-term social, health and economic benefits to the Australian community.
+Enhancing the wellbeing of students and their educators delivers our school vision of the next generation who collaborate, persist, innovate and achieve.